Working on Dying: Mainstream success

-Following the introduction of Finesse's management, Working on Dying would see their first mainstream successes in 2018 with Oogiemane producing the song "I'm Upset" for Drake's album Scorpion while the group saw further credits on Matt Ox's debut album Ox and on Juice Wrld and Future's collaborative album Wrld on Drugs.
+Following the introduction of Finesse's management, Working on Dying would see their first mainstream successes in 2018 with Oogie Mane producing the song "I'm Upset" for Drake's album Scorpion while the group saw further credits on Matt Ox's debut album Ox and on Juice Wrld and Future's collaborative album Wrld on Drugs.
 At this time, Complex included Working on Dying on their 9 Producers To Watch In 2018 article.

 Controversy arose in 2019 when parts of Lil Uzi Vert's Eternal Atake began to leak online.
 Lil Uzi Vert accused Working on Dying producer Forza of leaking the music and threatened to assault the producer; Forza responded by threatening suicide.
 Finesse responded to the situation by firing Forza, stating "When you find out heavy accusations you don't be quick to take action, you gotta figure it out.
 You have to gather the evidence, and we did.
 It's a hard decision we had to make".

 For Playboi Carti's 2020 album Whole Lotta Red, F1lthy produced various songs, including album opener "Rockstar Made", with Danny Schwartz writing in Rolling Stone's review of the album "Whole Lotta Red notably marks a breakthrough for Working on Dying producer F1lthy, whose heavy distortion on standouts like “Stop Breathing” and “On That Time” supplies much of the album's adrenal punk energy.
 His beats set the tone for the first 12 songs, a turbulent sequence that pretty much exists for the singular purpose of moshing".
 In 2021, Working on Dying collaborated with Freddie Gibbs on his single "Gang Signs" featuring Schoolboy Q.